leiyuou/15618-Final-Project/README.md

 # SUMMARY

-In this project, we will parallelize the classic path finding algorithm, Dijkstra's Shortest Path Algorithm, on both the GPU and multi-core CPU platform, and analyze the performance of the algorithm on different platforms.
+In this project, we will parallelize the classic path finding algorithm, Dijkstra's Shortest Path Algorithm on multi-processing platforms, and analyze the performance of the algorithm on different platforms.

 # BACKGROUND